 - The food is seriously delicious

 - In winter, night time temperatures can dip to 5C.
-Electric blankets are put in the beds, but it's essential to bring a woolly hat, jumper and warm jacket for the early morning and evening game drives.
+Electric blankets are put in the beds, but it's essential to bring a woolly hat, jumper and warm jacket for early morning and evening game drives

 Best time to go

 During winter the evenings and morning game drives can get rather cold (down to 5C), so pack accordingly.”

 - Over 6s welcome